hazelcast/hazelcast-cpp-client/README.md

 These benefits do not come for free, please consider the following trade-offs:

 - Members with a Near Cache will have to hold the extra cached data, which increases memory consumption.

 - If invalidation is enabled and entries are updated frequently, then invalidations will be costly.

 - Near Cache breaks the strong consistency guarantees; you might be reading stale data.

+Clients with a Near Cache will have to hold the extra cached data, which increases memory consumption.

 Near Cache is highly recommended for maps that are mostly read.